Cal-CS-61A-Staff/bacon/README.md

 ### Mac OS X

-Just like with Linux, `cd` into the `bacon` directory and enter `make`.
+As above, `cd` into the `bacon` directory and enter `make`.
-Unfortunately, `make install` will not work for Mac at this point.
+However, `make install` won't work for Mac.
-Instead, simply run the output binary: `bin/bacon` directly.
+So simply use the output binary in the bin directory: `bin/bacon`.

 ### Windows